 Jadie Minhas

-Current PhD Graduate Student at Arizona State University, School of Politics and Global Studies
+Ph.D.
+Graduate Candidate at Arizona State University, School of Politics and Global Studies

-Current PhD Graduate Student at Arizona State University, School of Politics and Global Studies
+Ph.D.
+Graduate Candidate at Arizona State University, School of Politics and Global Studies

 Welcome to my site,

 My name is Jadie Minhas (she/her/hers).
-My academic journey has led me to my current position as a third-year doctoral student in political science at Arizona State University, School of Politics and Global Studies.
-I am also a graduate student affiliate at the Melikian Center: Russian, Eurasian, & East European Studies Critical Languages Institute.
-My focus areas, which I have developed over the years, are international relations, comparative politics, political theory, and quantitative methodology.
+My academic journey has led me to my current position as a third-year doctoral candidate in Political Science at Arizona State University’s School of Politics and Global Studies, and a graduate student affiliate at the Melikian Center: Russian, Eurasian, & East European Studies Critical Languages Institute.
+My focus areas are international relations, comparative politics, political theory, and quantitative methodology.

-My research interests are unique in that they delve into the underlying causes and ramifications of Russia's recent acts of military aggression against foreign nations.
-I am particularly interested in how soft power, such as nationalism, religion, and public opinion attitudes, can serve as the bedrock needed for authoritarian leaders like President Putin to justify and legitimize these acts of aggression.
+My research examines the underlying causes and consequences of Russia’s recent military aggression abroad.
+I am particularly interested in how soft power, such as nationalism, religion, and public opinion, serves as a legitimizing force for authoritarian leaders like President Putin.